nxblnd/SimpleWeatherBot/README.md

 ## How to launch

-Create a sqlite database with `DatabaseSetup.sql` script with following path `/var/db/weatherbot/database.sqlite`.

 Provide two ENV variables:
 `BOT_TOKEN` with token from @BotFather bot from Telegram and `OWM_TOKEN` with token from [OpenWeatherMap](https://home.openweathermap.org/api_keys) (bot works with free tier).

-Dockerfile is available.
+Use docker-compose for easy launch (put variables in `.env` file in project root).